Sewer Line vs Storm Drain: Understanding Where Milwaukee’s Clogs Happen

 Storm and Sewer Lines Can Both Clog

 Homes and businesses in southeast Wisconsin, including Milwaukee and Waukesha, have two kinds of drains: sewer and storm.
-Sewer lines are used to remove all waste water from your home, whether it be from a toilet, sink, bathtub, dishwasher or other fixture.
-Storm lines are what connect water run-off from rain storms to the sewer.
+Sewer lines are used to remove all waste water from your home, whether it's from a toilet, sink, bathtub, dishwasher or other fixture.
+Storm lines connect water run-off from rain storms to the sewer.
 Each kind of line can clog, but for different reasons.
+If you're having trouble locating your sewer line, Roto-Rooter's technicians can help.

 What Clogs Storm Drains?
 Milwaukee Roto-Rooter Explains